fsprojekti/rack-warehouse-jetmax/README.md

 |slot 4|slot 5|slot 6|slot 7|
 |slot 0|slot 1|slot 2|slot 3|

-Each slot is numbered as shown in table above and each slot has exact coordiantes regarding robot coordinate system (coordinates are defined in [config file](https://github.com/fsprojekti/rack-warehouse-jetmax/blob/master/config.js))
+Each slot is enumerated as shown in table above and each slot has exact coordinates with reference to the robot coordinate system (coordinates are defined in [config file](https://github.com/fsprojekti/rack-warehouse-jetmax/blob/master/config.js))

-Rack warehouse has two additional slots one for loading package into the warehouse and another for unloading packages from warehouse.
+Rack warehouse has two additional slots, one for loading a package into the warehouse and another for unloading packages from warehouse.
-Layout of slots is shown on figure
+Layout of slots is shown in figure below.

 <img src="https://i.ibb.co/yqL0Sgx/warehous-Slots-Layout.png" width="600">

 ### Raspberry Pi
-This is device on which applications for communication with robot on one side and with PLC on the other side is running.
+This is device on which applications for communication with robot on one side and with PLC on the other side are running.

 ## Applications

-Applications runs on devices.
-JetMax robotic arm runs Socket server, and Raspberry Pi runs Socket client, Control program and Modbus server application.
+Applications run on devices.
+JetMax robotic arm runs Socket server and Raspberry Pi runs Socket client, Control program and Modbus server application.

 ```mermaid
 graph LR